Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/GSM Architecture.md

 > LTE (Long-Term Evolution) is a wireless communication technology used to provide high-speed data transmission and mobile communication services.

+> VoLTE (Voice over Long-Term Evolution) is a technology that allows voice calls to be transmitted over a 4G LTE (Long-Term Evolution) network.
+When 4G was initially introduced, our voice calls were covertly transferred to the 3G network.

 ## Circuit Core (Circuit Switched Core)
    - Circuit Core is a communication system based on fixed circuit-switched connections, primarily designed to support **traditional voice calls**.
    - Call charges are typically **billed per second**, meaning that during voice calls, the communication system calculates charges based on the actual call duration.